lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 version.

     *Thank you for this suggestion.
-We have made additions to the manuscript based on the editor's and reviewers' suggestions, including the discussion around short chain SFA and NAFLD by Yki-Jarvinen.
+We have made additions to the manuscript based on the editor's and reviewers' suggestions, including the discussion around SFA and NAFLD by Yki-Jarvinen and colleagues.
 We believe this has strengthened the paper and hope it satisfactorily addresses the editor and reviewers comments.*

 # Reviewer 1